 - PrEP can have side effects.

 PrEP is an approved medical product in Sweden, and it is part of the high-cost protection system.
-This means that you never pay more than SEK 2 200 per year for prescription medicine.
-Right now, in January 2018, it is extremely difficult to get PrEP through the health care system, but this may change.
-Check en.sexperterna.org for up-to-date information.
+This means that you never pay more than SEK 2 600 per year for prescription medicine.
+PrEP is available all over Sweden for men who have sex with men.
+However, there is a waiting list in some areas.

 It’s easy to forget to take your medicine.
 Here are some ways to help you remember: